hadley/crantastic/README.markdown

 as this is very helpful for catching accidental regressions.

 Note that you should only add/edit stylesheets in the `app/stylesheets` folder.
-`public/stylesheets` should only contain compiled Sass styhesleets.
+`public/stylesheets` should only contain compiled Sass stylesheets.

 ### Solr